 The Bureau of Consular Affairs assists the next-of-kin to convey instructions to the appropriate offices within the foreign country, and provides information to the family on how to transmit the necessary private funds to cover the costs overseas.
 The Department of State has no funds to assist in the return of remains or ashes of U.S. citizens who die abroad.
 Upon issuance of a local death certificate, the nearest embassy or consulate may prepare a Consular Report of the Death of an American Abroad.
 Copies of that report are provided to the next-of-kin or legal representative and may be used in U.S. courts to settle estate matters.

 A U.S. consular officer overseas has statutory responsibility for the personal estate of a U.S. citizen who dies abroad if the deceased has no legal representative or next-of-kin in the country where the death occurred, subject to local law.
-In that situation the consular officer takes possession of personal effects, such as jewelry, personal documents and papers, and clothing.
+In that situation, the consular officer can take possession of personal effects, such as jewelry, personal documents and papers, and clothing.

 The officer prepares an inventory of the personal effects and then carries out instructions from the legal representative or next-of-kin concerning the effects.
-For more information on the Consular Report of the Death of an American Abroad, and other services that a consular officer can help you with when a loved one passes away overseas, see the links below.
+For more information on the Consular Report of the Death of an American Abroad and other services that a consular officer can provide when a loved one passes away overseas, see the links below.

 CDC requirements for importing human remains depend upon if the body has been embalmed, cremated, or if the person died from a quarantinable communicable disease.